randomir/jsonplus/README.rst

 provides support for **exact** (de-)serialization of other commonly used types, like:
 ``tuple``/``namedtuple``, ``set``/``frozenset``, ``complex``/``decimal.Decimal``/``fractions.Fraction``,
 and ``datetime``/``date``/``time``/``timedelta``.

+If the exact representation of types is not your cup of tea, and all you wish for is ``json.dumps`` to work on your data structure with non-basic types, accepting the loss of "type-precision" along the way, than you should use the **compatibility** mode (``jsonplus.prefer_compat()``).

 .. _simplejson: https://simplejson.readthedocs.io/en/latest/#encoders-and-decoders
 .. _jsonplus: https://pypi.python.org/pypi/jsonplus/